Robust information divergences for model-form uncertainty arising from sparse data in random PDE: Hybrid information divergences and model-form uncertainty

-that is a functional of the marginal performance measure $H^g$ evaluated with respect to the nominal measure $\gamma$.
-As suggested by the last equality in \cref{eq:risk-sensitive-pm}, $\Lambda_\gamma$ is a weighted cumulant generating functional for the centered observable $c(H^g - \E_\gamma[H^g])$.
-Using this notation we also define the goal-oriented hybrid information divergence
+for a parameter $c >0$ that depends on the goal function $g$ through the marginal performance measure $H^g$.
+As suggested by the last equality in \cref{eq:risk-sensitive-pm}, $\Lambda_\gamma$ is a weighted cumulant generating functional (log moment generating functional) for the centered random variable $c(H^g - \E_\gamma[H^g])$.
+The idea behind \cref{thm:information-divergence} below is to apply \cref{lem:bound-variational-form} to \cref{eq:risk-sensitive-pm} to obtain a family of bounds indexed by $c$.
+The best bound is then found by minimizing over $c$,